Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Introduction

 \section{Introduction}

-During the past decades cell biology has undergone a profound transition, shifting its character from qualitative work about cell activity to increasingly quantitative methods to study the role of individual proteins for signaling and transport.
-This trend was crucially supported by the advancement of super-resolution microscopy (nanoscopy) techniques, which have since become an indispensable tool for modern biomedical research \cite{hell_1994, betzig_2006, hell_2008, sydor_2015}.
+During the past decades cell biology has undergone a profound transition, shifting its character from qualitative work about basic cell activity to increasingly quantitative methods to study fine details like the role of individual proteins for signaling and transport.
+This trend was crucially supported by the advancement of super-resolution microscopy (nanoscopy) techniques, highlighted by the 2014 Nobel prize in chemistry, which have since become an indispensable tool for modern biomedical research \cite{hell_1994, betzig_2006, hell_2008, sydor_2015}.
 While previous imaging methods for cellular structures were either limited due to a lack of resolution (like conventional light microscopy) or due to their invasiveness (like X-ray or electron microscopy), fluorescence nanoscopy enables high-resolution imaging of living cells to the nanometer scale without the necessity to prepare samples in ways that prohibit natural biochemical activity.
-The limits of super-resolution microscopy, both in principle and application, are still being explored and progress unfolds at a considerable pace \cite{hell_2015,balzarotti2016}.
+The limits of super-resolution microscopy, both in principle and application, are still being explored as progress unfolds at a remarkable pace \cite{hell_2015,balzarotti2017}.

-By now, a multitude of methodologies to overcome the diffraction barrier through the usage of switchable fluorescent probes have been proposed.
-Several common forms of super-resolution microscopy are based on the concept of single-marker-switching (SMS), like PALM \cite{betzig_2006}, STORM \cite{rust_2006}, GSDIM \cite{folling_2008}, or variations thereof \cite{hess_2006, egner_2007, van_2011}.
-The principle idea of SMS nanoscopy is to record a series of diffraction limited fluorescence images (frames) in which only a small number of (randomly selected) fluorophores emits photons during each exposure.
-This way, spatially close molecules are effectively separated in time.
-Using the detected fluorophore positions from all frames, a pointillistic image with superior resolution can be created (see Figure \ref{fig:sms}).
-Even though it is possible to localize individual fluorescent probes within this scheme, deriving quantitative information from these images is difficult.
-This poses a fundamental challenge for the application of SMS microscopy in quantitative biology.
+By now, many initial hurdles for the usage of fluorescence nanoscopy in various disciplines, like physiology, biology, and medicine, have been overcome: structures within living prokaryotic and eukaryotic cells are probed on unprecedented spatial scales in experiments \cite{bakshi2012, laplante2016}, and popular model organisms like fruit flies and mice are studied in vivo \cite{schnorrenberg2016, berning2012}.
+It is hard to overstate the practical implications of bringing improved imaging resolution to these fields.
+From virology \cite{chojnacki2012, muranyi2013, prescher2015}, immunology \cite{williamson2011, pageon2013} and neurology \cite{maglione2013, deste2015} to cancer \cite{sharma2012, chen2016} and plant biology \cite{komis2015}, new ground in fundamental research is increasingly broken by means of nanoscopy.
+We exemplarily refer to \cite{sahl2017} for an in-depth review about the unfolding role of super-resolution microscopy in cell biology.